 Photo credit: Alex Buisse

-Mohammed is the only Somali athlete training at Tegla Loroupe Peace Foundation in Nairobi as part of a program to train elite refugee athletes for international competitions, including the Olympics.
-He runs long distance and competes in the 5000 meters.
-While he did not make the initial cuts for the team going to Rio, he still carries the dream to compete at that level in the future.
+Mohammed is the only Somali athlete training at Tegla Loroupe Peace Foundation in Nairobi, as part of a program to train elite refugee athletes for international competitions including the Olympics.
+He runs long distance and competes in the 5000 meter race.
+While he did not make the initial cut for the team going to Rio, he still dreams of competing at that level in the future.

-He attended primary and secondary school in the camps, but did not finish in order to find work.
-In 2013, he and his wife, newly married, moved across Kenya to Kakuma refugee camp, where they have 3 young children.
+He attended primary and secondary school in the camps, but left early in order to find work.
+In 2013, he and his wife, newly married, moved across Kenya to Kakuma refugee camp.
+They have three young children.
 He finds it difficult to support his family and worries about their safety while he trains full time in Nairobi.

-“When I run, I think of a lot of things, but mainly I think about how the most important thing is to change the life of my family first.
+“When I run, I think of a lot of things, but mainly I think about how the most important thing is to change my family's life first.
 I also think about helping other people because when God helps you, you are supposed to help others.
 One day, if you become a celebrity, people will say, ‘He was a refugee and he still made it.’”

-“Mo Farah is my half brother,” says Mohammed referring to the famous Somali long distance runner who now runs for the UK.
+“Mo Farah is my half brother,” said Mohammed, referring to the famous Somali long distance runner who now runs for the UK.
 “I hope to be as famous as him one day.”